-The expected course load in the department is 6-7 courses per year at 1.0 FTE.
-This is in addition to a 199 CHIP in the fall.
+The expected course load in the CHC is 7 courses per year at 1.0 FTE.
 Courses may be at all levels, depending on the qualifications of the faculty member and the needs of the CHC.

-2. What is included in teaching activity
+2. What is included in teaching activity?

-There are a range of courses offered by the CHC from 200-level foundation courses to upper-level colloquia; the amount of intellectual and administrative effort required to teach each type of course varies considerably.
-In particular courses with substantial laboratory and/or field trip components require more hours of work to teach well than classroom-based courses.
-Career NTTF are expected to advise and mentor students who take their courses insofar as this is considered a normal part of teaching any course.
-They are required to hold 4 office hours per week during the terms in which they teach and make themselves reasonably available to students via email and/or other appropriate online media.
-This includes serving as advisor to those students in their fall CHIP course, and other advisees as assigned or committed.
+There are a range of courses offered by the CHC from 200-level foundation courses to upper-level colloquia; Career NTTF are expected to advise and mentor students who take their courses insofar as this is considered a normal part of teaching any course.
+They are required to hold 4 office hours per week during the terms in which they teach and make themselves reasonably available to students via email, phone, and/or other appropriate online media.
+The teaching obligations will also include service on student thesis committees, typically no more than 7-10 per year.

-Career NTTF are also expected to revise their courses as needed to incorporate advances in academic content and pedagogy, and to ensure that they continue to promote the learning outcomes of the departments and programs (including General Education) of which they are a part.
+Career NTTF are also expected to revise their courses as needed to incorporate advances in academic content and pedagogy and to ensure that they continue to promote the learning outcomes of the college (including Core Education) of which they are a part.

-Career Instructional NTTF are expected to administer high quality assessment of student performance: exams composed of multiple choice questions are strongly discouraged and instructors are expected to devote considerable time to writing new meaningful assessment questions and assignments for each course.
+Career Instructional NTTF are expected to administer high-quality assessment of student performance: exams composed of primarily multiple-choice questions are strongly discouraged, and instructors are expected to devote considerable time to writing new, meaningful assessment questions and assignments for each course.
 Because the CHC does not usually employ Graduate Teaching Fellows, instructors are expected to grade and provide substantial feedback on all assigned work.

 Career Instructional NTTF are expected to write letters of recommendation for students who are applying for scholarships, graduate school, internships, or other awards.
-They must also deal with student academic misconduct issues.
+They must also address student academic misconduct issues in accordance with CHC and UO policies.